 When crude oil is refined or processed, it takes about three barrels of oil to produce two barrels of unleaded gas and one barrel of heating oil.
-This helps to put into perspective the production needs of crude, and why production/supply levels are watched so closely.
+This helps to put into perspective the production needs of crude, and why production and supply levels are watched so closely.

 Crude Oil Reports

 The main reports for crude oil are found in the U.S. Energy Information Administration (EIA) Weekly Energy Stocks report.
 This report is released every Wednesday around 10:30 p.m.
 ET, with traders eagerly awaiting its arrival.

 Tips on Trading Crude Oil Futures

 - The price of unleaded gas and heating oil can influence the price of crude oil.

 - Demand is generally highest during the summer and winter months.
 A very hot summer or very active driving season (for summer vacations) can increase the demand for crude oil and cause prices to move higher.

-- An extremely cold winter causes higher demand for heating oil, which is made from crude oil.
+- An extremely cold winter causes a higher demand for heating oil, which is made from crude oil.
 This usually causes prices to move higher.
 Watch the weather in the Northeast, since it's the part of the country that uses heating oil more than any other.

 - Watch for oil production cuts or increases from OPEC (Organization of Petroleum Exporting Countries), which determines global supply and demand for crude.

 Volatile Market for Crude Oil Futures

 Price Movements for Crude Oil

 The usual tendency is for oil prices to spike on news of turmoil in the Middle East.
-Then prices calm down and start to move lower, unless there's irrefutable evidence of major supply disruptions.
-Identifying these waves of buying and selling are very important if you want to avoid getting a haircut in the financial markets.
+Then prices calm down and start to move lower unless there's irrefutable evidence of major supply disruptions.
+Identifying these waves of buying and selling is very important if you want to avoid getting a haircut in the financial markets.